 From voice-activated service tools to self-learning personalisation, this year is shaping up to be another period of exciting developments in marketing technology.

 If you’re anything from an agency specialist to an in-house marketing team lead, here are just a few of the new advancements to excite all industry players in 2020.

 1. Don’t rely simply on Google Analytics

 It’s a well-known adage that companies with market insights simply perform better than those without.
 Consequently, this year will see a big push into business intelligence as companies look for ways to take their sales forecasting to the next level without having to mine for data.
-While they have long been the ‘go-to’ for many, reliance on tools such as Google Analytics alone just won’t cut it in, especially when coupled with some of the new features we’re going to be talking about later on.
+While they have long been the ‘go-to’ for many, reliance on tools such as Google Analytics alone just won’t cut it, especially when coupled with some of the new features we’re going to be discussing later on.

-Fortunately, Lighthouse8 has long seen what’s over the horizon and proactively incorporated this into our service offering.
+Fortunately, Lighthouse8 has long forecasted what’s beyond the horizon and proactively incorporated this into our service offering.
 Using historical metrics and current transactional data, we can provide a customised reporting dashboard that provides information to your business in real-time.
 Additionally, our K8 technology can spot trends in advance, allowing you to get the jump on the competition for maximum effectiveness.

 2. Optimise for voice search